 DIRECTIONS: Measure the first 3 ingredients into a medium bowl.
 Whisk well to blend to a smooth mixture.
 Add the Ranch Dressing Powder Blend, vinegar and salt and whisk a couple minutes until the herb mixture is thoroughly blended in.
 If using the glucomannan thickener, whisk it in last.
 Transfer to a saved empty plastic dressing bottle (I always keep and wash them for homemade dressings) if you have one, or a lidded jar.
 Close tightly and chill.
 Serve on crisp green salads or as a dip for raw veggies.

-NUTRITIONAL INFO: Makes eight (approx. ½ c.) servings, each contains:
+NUTRITIONAL INFO: Makes two cups or eight ¼ c. servings, each contains:

 26.8 g fat

 1.81 g carbs, .1 g fiber, 1.71 g NET CARBS

 66 mg sodium